Skip to main content

 I seek creative and motivated graduate students and postdoctoral scholars to join my research team at the Appalachian Laboratory of the University of Maryland Center For Environmental Science.

-Please check out my publications and CV along with this lab reading list to determine if my work matches your interests and goals.
+Please check out my publications and CV to determine if my work matches your interests and goals.
 If interested, reach out to me using my contact info at the bottom of the page.

 "Success is liking yourself, liking what you do, and liking how you do it." -Maya Angelou